-Earnings per share ("statutory basis") increased 6% on the prior year to 307.5 cents per share, primarily driven by an increase in statutory profit.
+Earnings per share ("cash basis") increased 2% on the prior comparative period to 306.9 cents per share, primarily driven by an increase in cash profit.

-Return on equity ("statutory basis") increased 50 basis points to 13.8% due to the impact of higher statutory profit.
+Return on equity ("cash basis") decreased 10 basis points to 13.7% due to the impact of higher net assets.

-The interim dividend determined was \$2.25 per share, which is equivalent to 73% of the Bank's statutory profit.
+The interim dividend determined was \$2.25 per share, which is equivalent to 73% of the Bank's cash profit.

 Balance sheet strength and resilience is a key priority for the Bank.
-The Bank has managed key balance sheet risks in what it believes to be a sustainable and conservative manner, and has made strategic decisions designed to ensure strength in capital, funding and liquidity.
+The Bank has managed key balance sheet risks in a sustainable and conservative manner, and has made strategic decisions to ensure strength in capital, funding and liquidity.
 In particular, the Bank has:

-- Fulfilled a significant proportion of its funding requirements with customer deposits, accounting for 77% of total funding at 31 December 2024 (flat from 77% 4 at 31 December 2023); - Issued new long-term wholesale funding of \$17 billion, bringing the portfolio Weighted Average Maturity (WAM 5) to 5.1 years (down from 5.2 years at 31 December 2023); - Maintained its strong funding position, with long-term wholesale funding accounting for 68% of total wholesale funding (down 6% from 74% at 31 December 2023); and - Managed the level of liquid assets and customer deposit growth to maintain our strong funding and liquidity positions, as illustrated by the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) being well above the regulatory minimum.
+- Fulfilled a significant proportion of its funding requirements with customer deposits, accounting for 77% of total funding at 31 December 2024 (flat from 77% at 31 December 2023); - Issued new long-term wholesale funding of \$17 billion, bringing the portfolio Weighted Average Maturity (WAM 4) to 5.1 years (down from 5.2 years at 31 December 2023); - Maintained its strong funding position, with long-term wholesale funding accounting for 68% of total wholesale funding (down 6% from 74% at 31 December 2023); and - Appropriately managed the level of liquid assets and customer deposit growth to maintain our strong funding and liquidity positions, as illustrated by the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) being well above the regulatory minimum.